-Together with local partners, donors, community leaders and municipalities, ECCF will invest more than $2 million to empower thousands of Essex County residents with the ACCESS, TOOLS AND LEARNING to fully participate in the digital world – INCREASING THE QUALITY OF LIFE for themselves, their families and their businesses.
+Together with local partners, donors, community leaders and municipalities, ECCF will invest more than $2 million to Advance Digital Equity in Essex County – empowering thousands of residents with the ACCESS, TOOLS AND LEARNING to fully participate in the digital world.

 By working collaboratively with our communities to empower thousands of Essex County residents with the access, tools and learning to fully participate in the digital world, we aim to achieve: